-Well, on to February: I’m the first to admit this isn’t really sad, but I did learn something from this little chair experiment in color.
+Our sad Saturday post today is about chairs.
+I’m the first to admit this isn’t really all that sad, but I did learn something from this little chair experiment in color, though I’m not sure if it’s about the chair or about me.

 Back in October I shared with you these chairs (4 of them) I found on Craigslist: